Warning Sign (film): Plot

 Upon the rescue team's death, USACT activates "Protocol Two", leaving all employees to await the deadly effects of the weapon and sanitize the location afterwards.
 Hearing this, Cal urges Fairchild to assist him in retrieving the antidote, stopping the contagion, and saving Joanie.
 At the facility, Cal and Fairchild encounter an infected Bob.
 He tries to attack, but is killed by Cal, armed with the revolver.

 Most of the workers succumb to their infections, but Joanie is unaffected.
-Schmidt covinces her to go to the P4 lab to retrieve the antidote.
+Schmidt convinces her to go to the P4 lab to retrieve the antidote.
 En route, they encounter Nielsen, who wants to contain the knowledge of the incident, and Kapoor, who wants to kill them.
 They eventually escape the attack.

 While in the P4 lab, Schmidt succumbs to his infection while the P4 workers hunt them down.
 Joanie retrieves the antidote and flees while Schmidt attacks the workers, breaking Kapoor's neck before being killed by the rest.

 Joanie eventually encounters Cal and Fairchild.
 They later repel a group of workers who rip Fairchild's biohazard suit, exposing him.
 They enter the P4 lab to learn why Joanie is unaffected while the antidote did not work.
 A test discovers that her blood is full of estrogen, progesterone, and antibodies; she is pregnant.
 While attempting to enter P4 to attack the trio, workers are set on fire by booby traps.
 One worker rips Cal's biohazard suit before being killed by Joanie.

 Before being incapacitated by his infection, Fairchild enters a recipe for a new antidote based on Joanie's condition into a computer; it contains thorazine to make the patient sleep during their recuperation.
 They try out the new antidote on Fairchild, and it works.

 Armed with injection guns, Cal and Fairchild inoculate infected workers while Joanie takes a batch of the new antidote to the building's decontamination system.
 Nielsen, refusing to be injected, flees back to the lab.
 Eventually realizing his failure, he commits suicide.

 Using the decontamination system, Joanie administers the new antidote throughout the building, eradicating the weapon and treating workers breathing in the aerosolized antidote.
 Joanie then deactivates the quarantine and Fairchild inoculates Cal.
 USACT then evacuates the victims, retrieves the dead and seals the building.